projectsesame/sesame/design/external-authorization-design.md

 ### ExtensionService Changes

-The `ExtensionService` CRD has API version `projectcontour.io/v1alpha1`.
+The `ExtensionService` CRD has API version `projectsesame.io/v1alpha1`.

 There are a number of benefits to creating a CRD to represent a supporting service:

-- The CRD directly generates an Envoy [Cluster][4] that Contour can use for any purpose.
+- The CRD directly generates an Envoy [Cluster][4] that Sesame can use for any purpose.
-  This means that with a single new API, Contour can add support for authorization, rate limiting and logging support services.
+  This means that with a single new API, Sesame can add support for authorization, rate limiting and logging support services.
-- A CRD gives Contour a way to communicate the operational status of the support service, which was a [desired][9] [goal][7].
+- A CRD gives Sesame a way to communicate the operational status of the support service, which was a [desired][9] [goal][7].
-- A CRD allows the team operating the support service and the team operating Contour to collaborate more loosely.
+- A CRD allows the team operating the support service and the team operating Sesame to collaborate more loosely.

 ```Go
 // SupportProtocolVersion is the version of the GRPC protocol used